How to put the weight of these feelings into words was the hardest challenge, but I feel like it’s not talked about enough.

 My stepfather sent me a note he read over and over again when he fell into a similar state of mind a few years ago and it somewhat helped shift my perspective.
 To sum it up, the note said this:

 When you are lost in worry, it is easy to mistake your worries for reality, instead of recognizing that they are just thoughts.
-It’s only when you fight infinite battles of yesterday and tomorrow that overcomplicates your life.
+It’s only when you fight infinite battles of yesterday and tomorrow that over complicates your life.
 If you can fix a problem, fix it.
 If you can’t, then accept it and change your thoughts about it.
 The meaning of everything in your life has precisely the meaning you give it.
 Happiness is letting go of what you assume your life is supposed to be like right now, and sincerely appreciating it for everything it is.
 You have enough.
 You do enough.
 Being positive isn’t ignoring the negativity, it’s overcoming it.
 Life is too short.
 Count your blessings and value the people you love.
 You are not what happened to you.
 You are what you choose to become in this moment.
 Let go and begin.

-Now, with a lot more interviews and a full-time job finally lined up, the pressure eased up so much more and I started to feel hopeful again.
+Now, with a full-time job finally lined up, the pressure eased up so much more and I started to feel hopeful again.
 More recently, I started doing the things I liked again.
 I started to go out more and reach out to friends I hadn’t talked to in a long time.
-I never thought I would feel as dark and depressed as I did.
+I never thought I would feel as low as I did.
 Thankfully, my family helped me through it and thankfully, I have great supporting friends.
 I realized I had everything I needed and that’s a blessing.
 It’s hard to get into a better mindset when everything seems like it’s falling apart.
 It’s hard to embrace change when you least want it.
 I wish I could tell myself back then to just stop and breathe.
 I wish I hadn’t treated the important people in my life so poorly when I was overwhelmed.
 I wish for a lot of things, but what’s important is to focus on the now.
-The only way to heal is to shift your persepctive.
+The only way to heal is to shift your perspective.
 I hope this helps anyone who feels like they’re in the same boat.
 Always remember, you’re not alone and even if you don’t have everything you want, you may have everything you need.